Match Report – Shimano Aero Bomb & Feeder Winter League, Round 9

 The 'Rover' draw put us late in the queue, pegs icing over fast.
 We cleared the cat ice on the swim, nicked a nice perch early, but the session became a battle with the temperature...

-The Importance of Notes: Why Every Angler Needs a Diary
+The Importance of Notes: Why Every Match Angler Should Keep a Fishing Diary

 Fishing memories fade fast, but notes preserve the details that matter — weather, rigs, bait, peg, and results.
 A diary turns casual outings into a growing knowledge base, letting ...